眾生無邊誓願度

 Explanation of the Mahayana Sutra on the Manifestation of Consciousness

-The Buddha told Bhadrapāla: 'You may ask whatever doubts you have freely; I will answer each one for you.'
-In truth, the Buddha already knew what Bhadrapāla wished to ask, hence he spoke thus.
-Knowing the Buddha permitted his question, Bhadrapāla stood to one side, his mind focused solely on asking his question.
+The Buddha told Bhadrapāla: "You may ask whatever doubts you have freely.
+I will explain them all to you one by one."
+In truth, the Buddha already knew what Bhadrapāla wished to ask, hence He spoke thus.
+Knowing that the Buddha had granted him permission to ask, Bhadrapāla stood to one side, single-mindedly intending to pose his question.

 ——Master Sheng-Ru's Teachings